 The earth’s climate has been dynamic through history.
-Most of the phases of climate change that have historically occurred over a period of hundreds of thousands of years were caused due to slight changes in earth’s orbit.
-This brings about a change in the amount of solar energy the planet receives.
+Most of the phases of climate change that have historically occurred over millions of years were caused due to slight changes in earth’s orbit.

-But the climate change that we are currently witnessing is 10 times faster as compared to what it used to be during ice age recovery.
+But the climate change that we are currently witnessing is 10 times faster as compared to what we have ever known.
 This information is derived from ancient evidence, as shown by tree rings, layers of sedimentary rocks, coral reefs and ocean sediments.

 Evidence that climate change is real

-Since late 19th earth’s temperature is higher by 0.9oC.
-This has largely been caused due to human made emissions such as CO2into the atmosphere.
-Most of this warming has occurred in past 35 years and 2016 was the warmest year on record.
+Since late 19th century earth’s temperature has risen by 0.9oC.
+This has largely been caused due CO2 emissions into the atmosphere.
+Most of this warming has occurred in past 35 years with 2016 the warmest year on record.

-A large fraction of this is heat is absorbed by oceans.
+A large fraction of increase in heat, is absorbed by the oceans.
 Ever since 1969, top 700 meters of oceans are warmer by 0.4oF.

 Ice sheets that prevail over Antarctica and Greenland have shrunk in mass.
 Once a glacier begins to melt, it melts even quicker, the process is not steady.
-White surfaces of glaciers reflect sun’s heat, but black surfaces, that show up when glaciers melt absorb the heat.
-The temperatures hence rise further.
+White surfaces of glaciers reflect sun’s heat, but black surfaces that show up when glaciers melt absorb the heat, hence the temperatures rise even further.

 Over the past century, sea levels have risen by 8 inches.
-Over the decade gone by, the rate of increase has been the double of what it used to be across the rest of the century.
+The rate of increase in just the last decade has been the double of what it used to be across the rest of the century.
 With each passing year, the rate speeds up further.
 Melting glaciers and expansion of warming seawater are both the cause of this effect.

 Critical effects of climate change

-CO2present in the atmosphere prevents heat from escaping, making the world hotter.
-Heat waves and crop failures are its direct resultants.
+CO2 present in the atmosphere prevents the heat from escaping, making the world hotter.

 Rising sea levels have a direct effect over coastal infrastructure and communities.
 All countries across the world that have a sea coast are at risk.
 Entire islands might eventually be submerged under water.

-More frequent and heavier rainfall over coastal areas is another resultant.
+More frequent and heavier rainfall over coastal areas is another repurcussion.
 Odds of inland flooding which is destructive are higher for the future as well.

-Hurricanes are now increasingly destructive, as resulting from warmer oceans.
-People and infrastructure are both at risk.
+Hurricanes are now increasingly destructive, resulting due to warmer oceans.
 Similarly in arid climates, climate change would induce draught seasons that are more severe.
-Fire seasons are going to be longer as well.

 Direct effects of climate change are devastating, but climate change renders indirect effects over our lives as well.

-Climate change also affects our health, and as the climates are warmer, it produces ground level ozone, which is also known as smog.
+· As the climates get warmer, it produces ground level ozone, which is also known as smog.
 Smog is known to irritate the lungs and accentuates disorders such as asthma.

 What can we do about climate change?

-There are luckily things that we can do to counter climate change.
-It is with us that saving the environment starts with.
+Saving the environment starts with us.
 Acting over climate change comes by as a moral responsibility.
-It helps preserve the planet for the generations to come.
+It helps preserve the planet for many generations to come.

 Using a car to go to work emits greenhouse gases and heats up the environment, through greenhouse effect.
 Commute to work must ideally be eco friendly.
 One could, ride a bicycle to work, use public transportation, consider carpooling or consider investing in an electric car.

-As power plants produce lesser of energy for human requirements, emission of greenhouse gases will be lower as well.
-So it is preferable to use renewable sources of energy such as wind energy and solar energy wherever possible.
+As power plants produce lesser energy for human requirements, emission of greenhouse gases will be lower as well.
+So it is preferable to use renewable sources of energy such as wind and solar energy whenever possible.
 Unplugging devices when not in use and using energy efficient light sources help.

 14% of emissions that account for climate change come from meat and dairy production.
 Going vegan helps prevent the same.
-So vegan alternatives for meat and dairy must be considered.
+So going vegan must be considered.

 With severe effects of climate change evident over our lives, acting against climate change comes by as a responsibility of everyone.
 One can act at an individual level as well.
-The effect of acting upon climate change would have long standing positive effects for the planet and the mankind, as the earth becomes more livable, air is cleaner and climate hazards more manageable.
+The effect of acting upon climate change would have long standing positive effects for the planet and the mankind.
+The earth becomes more livable, air is cleaner and climate hazards become more manageable.